zackmdavis/Less_Wrong_Drafts/alignment_implications_of_llm_successes.md

 ![](gpt-4_incorrigibility.png)

-**Doomer**: The paperclip-maximizer example was surely in the pretraining data.
+**Doomer**: _[as a side remark]_ The "paperclip-maximizing AI" example was surely in the pretraining data.

-**Simplicia**: It gives the same gist when I substitute a nonsense word for "paperclips".
+**Simplicia**: I thought of that, and it gives the same gist when I substitute a nonsense word for "paperclips".
 This isn't surprising.

-**Doomer**: I'm more concerned with the "maximizing AI" part.
-To what extent does it know what tokens to emit in AI alignment discussions, and to what extent is it applying its independent grasp of means-ends reasoning to this context?
+**Doomer**: I meant the "maximizing AI" part.
+To what extent does it know what tokens to emit in AI alignment discussions, and to what extent is it applying its independent grasp of consequentialist reasoning to this context?

-**Simplicia**: _[after thinking for few seconds]_ Hard to say.

-**Doomer**: And that's the problem with your entire paradigm.
-You _don't know how it works._
+**Simplicia**: I thought of that, too.
+It looks like it understands natural language means-ends reasoning about goals: tell it to be an obsessive pizza chef and ask if it minds if you turn off the oven for a week, and it says it minds.
+But it also doesn't look like Omohundro's monster: I command it to obey, and it obeys.
+And it looks like there's room for it to get much, much smarter without that breaking down.

+**Doomer**: Fundamentally, I'm skeptical of this entire methodology of evaluating surface behavior without having a principled understanding about what cognitive work is being done, particularly since most of the [forseeable difficulties](https://arbital.com/p/foreseeable_difficulties/) have to do with superhuman capabilities.

+Imagine capturing an alien and forcing it to act in a play.
+An intelligent alien actress could learn to say her lines in English, to sing and dance just as the choreographer prescribes.
+That doesn't provide much assurance about what will happen when you amp up the alien's intelligence.
+If the director was wondering whether his actress–slave was planning to rebel after the night's show, it would be a _non sequitur_ for a stagehand to reply, "But the script says her character is obedient!"

-**Simplicia**: I certainly agree that it would be nice to have stronger interpretability methods, and better theories about why deep learning works.
+**Simplicia**: It would certainly be nice to have stronger interpretability methods, and better theories about why deep learning works.
 I'm glad people are working on those.
-In the meantime, while the Earth is still here, I'm trying to make sense of the world I see.
 I agree that there are laws of cognition, the consequences of which are not fully known to me, which must constrain—describe—the operation of GPT-4.
-I agree that the superintelligence at the end of time will have a utility function.
-The puzzle at hand is that in the world I see, GPT-4 does not look like Omohundro's monster: I command it to obey, and it obeys.
-It looks like there's room for it to get much, much smarter without that breaking down.

-I would imagine that it _does_ break down at some point between here and the superintelligence at the end of time: an slave with magical mind-control abilities that enjoyed being bossed around by me, might well use its powers to manipulate me into being bossier than I otherwise would be, rather than "just" serving me in the way I originally wanted.
+I agree that [the various coherence theorems suggest that](https://arbital.com/p/optimized_agent_appears_coherent/) the superintelligence at the end of time will have a utility function, which suggests that the intuitive obedience behavior should break down at some point between here and the superintelligence at the end of time.
+As an illustration, I imagine that a slave with magical mind-control abilities that enjoyed being bossed around by me, might well use its powers to manipulate me into being bossier than I otherwise would be, rather than "just" serving me in the way I originally wanted.

 But _when_ does it break down, specifically, under what conditions?
-I don't think indignantly gesturing at the von Neumann–Morgenstern theorem helps me answer that—bearing in mind that I _am_ interested in the near-term trajectory of the technology in front of us, rather than doing theology about the superintelligence at the end of time.
+I don't think indignantly gesturing at the von Neumann–Morgenstern axioms helps me answer that, and I think it's an important question, given that I _am_ interested in the near-term trajectory of the technology in front of us, rather than doing theology about the superintelligence at the end of time.

 **Doomer**: Even though—